 Clear glass and metals also function as neutrals.

-I love color, but I like to use it as accents, in flowers, and decor.
-BUT, I throw that rule out the window if I’m focusing on a colored~themed party!
+I love color, but I like to use it as an accent, in flowers, and decor.
+BUT, I throw that rule out the window if I’m focusing on a colored-themed party!

 You have to have plates for people to eat from (unless you are serving finger food and napkins suffice), glasses to drink from, silverware to eat with, and napkins for folks to clean up with.

 NOTE: I love finger foods at parties where no silverware is needed or at the most, just a fork.
-No knives unless it’s a sit~down meal.
+My entertaining rule – no knives unless it’s a sit-down meal.

 Years ago, when we had our first Kentucky Derby party, I shopped for all these items at World Market.
 That was before shopping Amazon online was so prevalent.

 I can’t tell you how many times over the years I have used them.
-I have two sets of the dinner plates and four sets of the napkins.
+I have two sets of dinner plates and four sets of napkins.